Elation and Anger: Catharsis in the streets as election ends

 “The lady I was delivering it to said ‘Biden won!’
 And I said ‘Oh my god!’” she recalled.
 She started crying, and she cancelled her next delivery to join an impromptu party gathering in midtown Atlanta, where people banged pots and pans, wept together, and toasted champagne.

-But Trump’s supporters, far from jubilant, were angry, defiant and mistrustful of the news.
+Unlike those celebrating in the streets, he said he was disappointed, but held out a glimmer of hope that Trump could still contest the results and find path to victory: “I wouldn’t say it’s totally over until all the legal avenues are exhausted,” he said.

+More than 100 pro-Trump demonstrators assembled outside Florida’s state Capitol in Tallahassee Saturday afternoon.
+The crowd toted signs suggesting the election was fraudulent, and they chanted “stop the steal.”

-Some 75 Trump-supporting protesters had gathered Saturday morning outside the election tabulation center in downtown Phoenix, where the counting remains underway.
+Dozens of the president's backers began gathering, too, from North Dakota to Georgia to the election tabulation center in downtown Phoenix, where counting remains underway.

 Shortly after the news broke, Jake Angeli yelled, “This election has not been called!”
-Angeli, a regular at pro-Trump rallies who typically wears a wooly fur hat with horns, shouted “Don’t believe that lie!
-They got their hands caught in the cookie jar and we’re going to the Supreme Court!”
+Angeli, a regular at pro-Trump rallies who typically wears a wooly fur hat with horns, shouted.
+He remained hopeful: “Trump always looks like he’s going to lose.
+And then he wins,” he said.

-As Joe Biden pulled ahead this week as officials in critical battleground states continued counting the unprecedented number of absentee ballots, Trump angrily alleged with no evidence that the election was rigged against him, questioning the vote counting process and trying to cast doubt on the results.
-Many of his supporters said that they continue to hold out hope despite the results announced Saturday.

-“I don’t believe the race is over as yet.
-I think there’s some shenanigans going on,” said Paul Petrillo, a general contractor from Yardley, Pennsylvania, who believes the Supreme Court should intervene.
-“We’ll see what happens.”

-“I’m surprised they didn’t just declare the winner before the elections,” he said.

-Trump has refused to concede or promise a peaceful transfer of power, and many Americans remained anxious about what will happen in the days and weeks ahead.
-But for many Saturday, it was a relief to Biden's supporters to celebrate victory, put bitter partisanship aside and dance in the streets, if only for one afternoon.
+Trump has not conceded and has refused to promise a peaceful transfer of power, and many Americans remained anxious about what will happen in the days and weeks ahead.

-“It’s a new beginning.
-What a cloud has been lifted, to see everyone out on the street today elated, after what we went through,” said dentist Michael Sinkin, who ran outside his New York City apartment with pots and pans to bang together in celebration.
-He returned home twice to get bigger and louder pots.
+But for Biden supporters at home and abroad, Saturday was a day to celebrate, dance and dream of a less contentious future.

+Residents of Ballina, Ireland, Biden’s ancestral hometown, had draped the streets in American flags and Biden-Harris banners for days as they awaited the results.
+Joe Blewitt, a heating and plumbing engineer and a cousin of Biden’s, said the town was ecstatic.

 Comments